 Scarce resources are changing the way people think about conservation and waste.
-As they recognize the call for environmentally sound behavior, more and more consumers seek to partner with manufacturers and distributors who are also tuned-in to green issues.
+As they recognize the call for environmentally sound behavior, more and more consumers seek to partner with manufacturers and distributors who are also tuned in to green issues.

 Innovative packagers are finding ways to balance the primary functions of packaging alongside environmentally friendly practices.
 Containing and protecting goods are essential functions of packaging, as well as keeping foods fresh and sanitary.
 Packages also furnish vital information to end-users and provide tamper-proof protection on store shelves.
-Without sacrificing these duties, packagers are stepping-up with creative solutions to reduce wasteful packaging.
+Without sacrificing these duties, packagers are stepping up with creative solutions to reduce wasteful packaging.

 The Environmental Protection Agency advises consumers to reduce packaging waste as an important aspect of comprehensive environmental responsibility.
 When the environmental watchdog of the United States Government issues specific recommendations about packaging, forward-thinking producers and packagers need to respond with packaging solutions consumers deem earth-friendly.

-The EPA advises retail shoppers to compare the amount of unnecessary packaging found on competing products, before selecting goods with the most responsible package designs.
+The EPA advises retail shoppers to compare the amount of unnecessary packaging found on competing products before selecting goods with the most responsible package designs.
 The Agency’s tips for reducing packaging waste also instruct shoppers to express support for retailers selling goods packaged with minimal materials.
 And to reduce single-serving packaging associated with commonly used items, the EPA recommends buying consumer goods in larger quantities.

 Public relations drive repeat sales, so consumers’ concerns about waste have become an important talking point for corporations connecting with their customers.
-Large, multi-national companies like Unilever, for example have made specific commitments to reduce waste and maintain environmentally responsible packaging practices.
+Large, multi-national companies like Unilever, for example, have made specific commitments to reduce waste and maintain environmentally responsible packaging practices.

-By maximizing materials and leaning on lightweight packaging solutions whenever possible, the company has reduced its overall packaging waste-to-landfill impact by 11%, with ongoing goals to halve the total amount of waste produced, by 2020.
+By maximizing materials and leaning on lightweight packaging solutions whenever possible, the company has reduced its overall packaging waste-to-landfill impact by 11%, with ongoing goals to halve the total amount of waste produced by 2020.
 Combined with the company’s pledge to reduce manufacturing waste, packaging reductions include efforts to eliminate unnecessary packaging, use lightweight designs, and concentrate their products to require less packaging.
 Recycling and promoting reusable containers are additional methods used by Unilever, which has also pledged to eliminate PVC use altogether.

-California leads the way with initiatives specifically assigning product packaging responsibility to producers, rather than leaving recycling and conservation decisions in the hands of end-users.
-According to the state’s Extended Producer Responsibility (EPR) initiative, also known as Product Stewardship, producers, packagers and distributors share responsibility for advancing waste reduction strategies designed to ease the impact of consumer discards.
+California leads the way with initiatives specifically assigning product packaging responsibility to producers rather than leaving recycling and conservation decisions in the hands of end-users.
+According to the state’s Extended Producer Responsibility (EPR) initiative, also known as Product Stewardship, producers, packagers, and distributors share responsibility for advancing waste reduction strategies designed to ease the impact of consumer discards.